Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Understanding study designs is foundational to everything you'll encounter in epidemiology—you can't interpret a research finding, evaluate an intervention, or critique a public health policy without knowing how the evidence was generated.
-Every study design comes with trade-offs between internal validity (how confident we can be about causation), external validity (how well findings generalize), and feasibility (time, cost, and ethical constraints).
+Understanding study designs is foundational to everything you'll encounter in epidemiology.
+You can't interpret a research finding, evaluate an intervention, or critique a public health policy without knowing how the evidence was generated.
+Every study design comes with trade-offs between internal validity (how confident you can be about causation), external validity (how well findings generalize), and feasibility (time, cost, and ethical constraints).
 These trade-offs appear constantly on exams, especially when you're asked to recommend an appropriate design for a given research question.

-Compare: RCTs vs. Quasi-experimental studies—both test interventions, but RCTs eliminate confounding through randomization while quasi-experiments must address it through design or analysis.
-If an exam asks which design provides stronger causal evidence, RCT wins; if it asks what's practical for evaluating a new public health policy, quasi-experimental is your answer.
+Compare: RCTs vs. Quasi-experimental studies: both test interventions, but RCTs eliminate confounding through randomization while quasi-experiments must address it through design or analysis.
+If an exam asks which design provides stronger causal evidence, RCT wins.
+If it asks what's practical for evaluating a new public health policy already being rolled out, quasi-experimental is your answer.

-Compare: Cohort vs. Case-control—cohort studies follow exposure forward and calculate relative risk; case-control studies work backward from disease and calculate odds ratios.
-For rare diseases, case-control is practical; for rare exposures, cohort is preferred.
-FRQs often ask you to justify design choice based on disease rarity.
+Compare: Cohort vs. Case-control: cohort studies follow exposure forward and calculate relative risk; case-control studies work backward from disease and calculate odds ratios.
+For rare diseases, case-control is practical.
+For rare exposures, cohort is preferred.
+Exam questions often ask you to justify design choice based on disease rarity, so keep this distinction sharp.

 These designs describe patterns and generate hypotheses but cannot establish causation.
 They're the starting point of epidemiologic investigation, not the endpoint.

-Compare: Cross-sectional vs. Ecological studies—both are descriptive, but cross-sectional collects individual-level data while ecological uses population-level data.
-Cross-sectional can identify individual associations; ecological cannot make individual-level inferences due to ecological fallacy.
+Compare: Cross-sectional vs. Ecological studies: both are descriptive, but cross-sectional collects individual-level data while ecological uses population-level data.
+Cross-sectional can identify individual-level associations (though not causal ones); ecological cannot make individual-level inferences due to ecological fallacy.

 These designs follow participants over extended periods to capture temporal relationships and disease progression.
 The defining feature is repeated observation of the same individuals.